dasch-swiss/dsp-tools/docs/developers/code-quality-tools/python-docstring-formatting.md

 A docstring formatter that follows
 [PEP 8](http://www.python.org/dev/peps/pep-0008/) and [PEP 257](http://www.python.org/dev/peps/pep-0257/)
-but makes some of the more controversial elements of the PEPs optional.
+but makes some of the more controversial elements of PEP optional.
 Can be configured for other styles as well.
 This project is heavily inspired by docformatter.
 Supported styles: "pep257", "numpy".